onosproject/sdran-docs/install.md

 This section explains how to execute only the RIC components (without RanSim) using the RiaB Makefile.

+### Get the RiaB source code

-To get the source code, please see: https://github.com/onosproject/sdran-in-a-box.
+To get the source code, please see: `https://github.com/onosproject/sdran-in-a-box`.

 Since SDRAN-in-a-Box repository is a member-only repository, a user should log in github and then check the git clone command on that web site.
 Clone the RiaB repository to the target machine.